 Alexa, how about some music?

-That's hardly the end of Alexa's aural talents, though.
-She can also play music and news radio stations via TuneInn or RadioPlayer.
+Music playback is also not the end of Alexa's aural talents.
+She can play music and news radio stations via TuneInn or RadioPlayer.

 You want more tailored news?
 Alexa can serve up news reports from audio sources such as Radio 4, BBC World Service, Sky, podcasts and audio reports from the Guardian, Economist and others.